kwasniew/hyperapp2-real-world-example/README.md

 ### No code splitting

-I've run some experiments with this codebase and code splitting per route/page brings only minor improvements over single bundle when visiting a home page (16.5kB vs 15kB).
+I've run some experiments with this codebase and code splitting per route/page brings only minor improvements over single bundle when visiting a home page.
-After navigating all the pages, single bundle minifies/gzips more effectively so we ship fewer bytes overall.
+Single bundle minifies/gzips more efficiently so we ship fewer bytes overall when we navigate to other pages.

-Compare for yourself: [code splitting](https://hyperapp2.surge.sh/) vs [no code splitting](https://hyperapp2.netlify.com/)